 Patients and Methods

 This prospective study of 11 patients diagnosed with metopic and coronal cs, and operated in Benha University from January 2020 to December 2021 by fronto-orbital advancement.

+Approval code: MD 12-1-2020

-An informed written consent was obtained from the patients.
-Every patient received an explanation of the purpose of the study and had a secret code number.
+An informed written consent was obtained from the parents .
+They received an explanation of the purpose of the study and had a secret code number.
 The study was done after being approved by the Research Ethics Committee, Faculty of Medicine, Benha University.

 Inclusion Criteria: Metopic CS , Coronal CS (Unilateral, Bilateral) , Combined Metopic and Coronal CS\ , Without prevelange of age and gender